 Pulse Wave Velocity is the velocity at which a pulse of blood travels through the vasculature.
 It is a measure of arterial stiffness, often used to assess hypertension and atherosclerosis.
 The Doppler Flow Velocity System is ideal for pulse wave velocity measures as two non-invasive probes can be positioned simultaneously to detect the same pulse of blood.

-The small vessel wire myograph system enables ex vivo assessment of vascular reactivity.
-The system is suitable for pharmacological studies of dissected vascular rings.
+The small vessel wire myograph systems enables ex vivo assessment of vascular reactivity.
+These systems are suitable for pharmacological studies of dissected vascular rings.
 The measuring unit is removable, and can be used with a microscope to make mounting vessel rings easier.
 An isometric tension sensor quantifies vascular contraction and relaxation.